coveo/source.coveo.com/_posts/2015-11-21-using-react-jsx-with-typescript.md

 <!-- more -->

-In this article, i'll introduce you on how to start a new project using TypeScript, JSX and React and show you some tools we use to simplify our development.
+In this article, I'll introduce you on how to start a new project using TypeScript, JSX and React and show you some tools we use to simplify our development.

 ## Initial setup with npm